solaeus/dust/README.md

 }
 ```

-Dust is an interpreted, strictly typed language with first class functions.
-It emphasises concurrency by allowing any group of statements to be executed in parallel.
+Dust is an interpreted, strictly typed language with first class functions, embracing concurrency by allowing any group of statements to be executed in parallel.
 Dust includes built-in tooling to import and export data in a variety of formats, including JSON, TOML, YAML and CSV.
+Dust aims to be panic-free.
+That means that the interpreter will only fail to run a program due to an intended error, such as a type error or syntax error.
+If your program passes the these checks, it will run correctly.

 <!--toc:start-->
 - [Dust](#dust)